 Our testing tool that vastly simplifies accessibility and JAWS® compatibility testing by converting JAWS audio speech into text.

 Use it for: Determining digital asset compatibility with JAWS screen reader software

 Cost: Depends if you have a JAWS license.
-Contact us for pricing.
+Learn more about JAWS Inspect.

 - Low learning curve

 - Can be used alongside JAWS software for fully comprehensive testing

 - Check workflows, desktop applications, and different file types, including PDFs, so you don’t miss anything

 - Share JAWS output transcripts across teams for seamless remediation operations

 Congratulations!
 You made it through the end of the series (assuming you read the two previous posts).
 Now that you’re armed with your newfound knowledge of accessibility techniques for marketing, you can perform a pretty substantial audit on your own digital assets.

 Of course, if that seems daunting or you don’t have the time to devote to it, our experts are always here to help out.
 Contact us today to learn more about how TPGi can partner with your organization to improve the accessibility of your digital content.